rackerlabs/docs-cloud-servers/api-docs/getting-started/prerequisites-for-using-api.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-- Rackspace Cloud account
-- Username and password to access the account
+To use the getting started examples, ensure that you have the following information and
+resources available:

-- API key to access Rackspace Cloud services
+- :ref:`Admin API credentials <admin-credentials>`
-- Account number
+- :ref:`User credentials <user-credentials>`
 - :ref:`Command line tool or browser client<send-api-requests>` to communicate with the
   API service
-- Configure environment variables for
+- Configure environment variables for the following tools that you use:

-  :ref:`cURL<configure-environment-variables>` or
+  - :ref:`cURL<configure-environment-variables>`
-  :ref:`nova client<set-environment-variables>`
+  - :ref:`nova client<set-nova-environment-variables>`
-  command line tools

-If you don't have one, sign up for a :rax-cart:`Rackspace Cloud account <cloud>`.
-You can find your account number and API key on the Account Settings page in the
-:mycloud:`Cloud Control Panel<>`.
+  - :ref:`supernova client<set-supernova-environment-variables>`

+.. include::  ../common-gs/get-admin-credentials.rst
 .. include::  ../common-gs/get-credentials.rst